sayansinha5/book-shelf-manager/README.md

 - [x] Edit Book
 - [ ] Delete Book

+### Requirements
+- Internet Connection for the CDNs

 ### How to start?
 - Step 1: Download the Files.
 - Step 2: Open <b>index.html</b> on a browser.